in28minutes/Java-EE-Design-Patterns/README.md

 ##Todo
 - Make it a very short course
 - Look at Santosh's book further
-- Decide if creating the course makes sense
+- Decide if creating the course makes sense.
+It does now!!

 # Front Controller
 - Look at all incoming requests.